la40/node-db-logger/README.md

 Create a log record

-- type: the value of this parameter will go into the type property of the collection
+- type: the value of this parameter will go into the type field of the document
 - data: data to be records

 ```javascript